 There are two types of players in tennis.
 One who faces tough situations and learns something new from them and makes this stressful moment in their favor.

 You guessed it right!
 The other one gets stressed and completely submits himself/herself to the bad situation and ends up in more stressful situations instead of focusing on the ways of getting out of this stressful moment.

-What I am trying to say is not just focus on the effect rather focus on the cause.
-It’s more like cause-effect formula.
+What I am trying to say is not just focus on the effect but rather focus on the cause.
+It’s more like the cause-effect formula.

 Once you are affected, I mean lost a point in tennis, now it’s time to focus on the cause.
 You need to figure out what caused you to lose the point and learn from it, and you should aim that you are going to improve this next time.

 This is how we, as tennis players, learn and improve our skills moment by moment.

 At the start of this article, I mentioned that the other tennis coaches are going to say, just do a lot of practice and I disagreed with that statement.

 Now I agree with that statement because after adding this much information to that answer, now that answer is complete.

 I simply don’t agree with this statement.
 Because imperfect humans can never achieve perfection.
 With this statement, we are setting the wrong goal, which is perfection.

 When it comes to tennis, all you have to do is perform better than your opponent.
 PERIOD!